GreptimeTeam/docs/docs/v0.9/en/user-guide/operations/compaction.md

 Databases based on LSM trees may also have levels, keys are merged level by level.
 GreptimeDB only has 2 levels which are 0 (uncompacted) and 1 (compacted).

 ## Compaction strategies
-GreptimeDB provides two compaction strategies as mentioned above, but only time windowed compaction strategy (TWCS) can be chosen when creating tables.
+GreptimeDB provides two compaction strategies as mentioned above, but only Time Windowed Compaction Strategy (TWCS) can be chosen when creating tables.
 Strict window is only available when executing manual compactions.

-## Time windowed compaction strategy
+## Time Windowed Compaction Strategy

 TWCS primarily aims to reduce read/write amplification during compaction.